UXVirtual/night-sky/README.md

 Night Sky Viewer
 ================

-A prototype built using the [WebVR Boilerplate](https://github.com/borismus/webvr-boilerplate).
+A prototype built using the [WebVR Boilerplate](https://github.com/borismus/webvr-boilerplate) as part of a larger mobile application for an upcoming campaign in 2016.
 This framework was chosen due to the larger number of contributors and superior performance.
 It can also be used as the basis for Google Cardboard apps.
 One of the contributors is the a main developer at AltSpaceVR.

 This application loads in real star position data from the [The HYG Database](https://github.com/astronexus/HYG-Database).

+It is viewable both in the browser and on mobile devices.
+Works best with:

+*   Chrome on Windows and OSX.
+*   Chrome on Android.
+*   Mobile Safari on iOS.

+## Controls

+### Desktop

+Click and drag the mouse to pan around the scene.

+### Mobile

+Move your phone around to pan the scene.
+Only works with devices equipped with a gyroscope.

 ## Installation